bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + No one ever turns &ldquo;states' evidence&rdquo;
      - &hellip; at least they don't for _me_, anyway.

-+ Me: &ldquo;Please, just tell me on the record your supplier violator&rdquo;
++ Me: &ldquo;Please, just tell me on the record your supplier violated when distributing to you.&rdquo;

 + Them: &ldquo;We'll work with our upstream to get into compliance.&rdquo;